MichaelCampbell-on3001/2021-reading-notes/processanddesign.md

-# Welcome to dAY 4!
+# Welcome to Day 4!

 ## Process and Design
 Ask yourself who, what, why and how when developing a site.